affederaffe/CustomPlatforms/README.md

 * Change your platform for different gamemodes
 * View the changelog
 * Always show feet, to mark the center of the room
-* Hide the :heart: that CustomPlatforms uses as a cloneable light source
-* Show your selected platform in the menu

 ## Adding More Platforms